 Contact ParkDurham at 919-560-4157.
 Parking enforcement will be implemented for the illegally parked vehicle

 It depends upon the time of the event.
 If the special event is staffed outside of your access hours, you will be required to pay the special event rate.

-No, full signs are placed out to ensure that monthly parkers are able to park in the garages once the transient threshold is reached.
-Signs are removed once the threshold drops.
+"Full" signs are visibly placed to help ensure that monthly parkers are able to park in the garages once the transient threshold is reached.
+These signs are removed once the threshold drops.